hanpq/getps.dev/blog/2021-01-22-ps-tools-queue-module.md

 For fun I wanted to create a wrapper for the queue class so that it can be used in a powershell style syntax.
 Additionally i missed functionality to see the rate and velocity that items were added and removed to the queue.

-Queue objected created with this module contains metrics for count of added and removed items, rate of added and removed items and velocity.
+Queue objects created with this module contains metrics for count of added and removed items, rate of added and removed items and velocity.

 [![Repo](https://img.shields.io/badge/Repo-PS.Tools.Queue-success?logo=github)](https://github.com/hanpq/PS.Tools.Queue) <br/>
 [![Docs](https://img.shields.io/badge/Docs-PS.Tools.Queue-success?logo=read-the-docs)](https://getps.dev/modules/PS.Tools.Queue/quickstart) <br/>